JAntonioRosales/CE888---Data-Science-Project/project/code/README.md

 ### The utilities script

 The `imb_utils.py` script contains several routines used multiple times throughout the notebooks, and it has to be loaded so the lines are executed.
 To do so...

 1. Download the file to your computer.
 2. Drop the file onto your Google Drive and store its path.
-3. Pase the path in the
+3. Paste the path in the notebook's following line: `!cp /content/drive/YOUR_PATH/imb_utils.py /content`

-> # Importing utility routines developed for the project
-> !cp /content/drive/MyDrive/UNIVERSITY-OF-ESSEX/CE888-DataScience/Assignment/imb_utils.py /content
+4. Run `import imb_utils` in the notebook.

+If there is a problem with step 3...
+1. Open the *Files* tab on the top left corner of the notebook.
+2. Drag and drop the script there.

+(This would have to be done every time the notebook connects)